This was our last day in Alaska. We left the campground at Fort

 stayed long enough to see the fall leaf colors on our way out of the

 state and through Canada.

 very good to poor.
 That was today's biggest surprise.

 The pavement on the Richardson Hwy. was fine from Fairbanks to Delta Junction.

 The Alaska Hwy. was the problem.
 The farther east we drove, the more

 deteriorated it became.
 There were good parts,

-then suddenly bad ones.
+then not so good ones.
 Driving took a lot of concentration, not because

-of traffic but because of the numerous potholes, permafrost waves,
+of traffic but because of the permafrost waves

 and gravel breaks.